 A variation on this loop is to turn up Gower Gulch and follow the Badlands Trail to Zabriskie Point, a scenic overlook along Highway 190.
 This can be used as an extraction point for those with a vehicle at that trailhead, or as an extension of the Golden Canyon – Gower Gulch loop to see more of this impressive environment.

-There are no interpretive markers along Gower Gulch, and less of a trail.
+Gower Gulch has no interpretive markers and less of a trail.
 Simply follow the wash as it winds downhill and out of the mountains.
 The gulch passes several Borax miles.
 Borax, called white gold by miners, was extracted extensively in this region in the 1880s and many mines shafts remain.
 They are unstable and not for exploration.

 The bottom of Gower Gulch is home to a tall dry falls.
 To avoid this drop, follow the trail to the right.
 This route exits the canyon and turns right, crossing the open desert to the trailhead parking lot at the bottom of Golden Canyon.